 The scheme requires aged care providers to identify, record, manage, resolve, and report all serious incidents that occur or are alleged or suspected to have occurred, in a residential aged care service.

 Underpinning the SIRS is a requirement for residential aged care providers to have in place an effective incident management system – a documented set of protocols, processes, and standard operating procedures – to manage all incidents, respond to incidents, and take steps to make sure they do not happen again.
 The incident management system covers a broader range of non-reportable incidents and includes incidents that involve staff or visitors.

 Why the SIRS is important

 The SIRS requires every residential aged care service to adopt a systematic approach to minimising the risk of and responding to, serious incidents involving residents.
 The SIRS underscores the vital importance of an incident management system in helping every residential aged care service to effectively manage risks to their residents.

 The SIRS also introduces explicit obligations for providers to report a broader range of serious incidents to the Aged Care Quality and Safety Commission (Commission) than is currently required under compulsory reporting obligations.
 This includes reports of all incidents that are alleged or suspected to have occurred, or witnessed, between consumers of an aged care service, including where the consumer who commits the incident has a cognitive or mental impairment (such as dementia).

-Definition of a serious incident under the SIRS
+Definition of a reportable incident under the SIRS